Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 A Web policy agent is an installable component on a Web server that is configured to be called by the Web server when a client requests access to a protected resource on a Web site.
 The Web policy agent runs authentication and authorization services to allow the user access to a protected resource.

 Web Policy Agents are supported on different architectures, although not all Web server types and architecture combinations are supported.
-You can view the list of supported Web policy agents in the OpenAM Web Policy Release Notes.
+You can view the list of supported Web policy agents in the OpenAM Web Policy Agent documentation.